 We pride ourselves on providing the most comprehensive information and the best tools for for finding exactly what you are looking for.
 Our powerful filtering gives you the ability limit and expand your choices.
-The COMPARE feature lets you select up to a dozen authentic tibetan singing bowls that you may interested in and then them in whatever sequence you wish.
+The COMPARE feature lets you select up to a dozen authentic antique Himalayan singing bowls and then play them in whatever sequence you wish.
 This is a great way to hear subtle differences and ring groups together.
+You can then save your list and even share it with me for comment

 You would be surprised how often questions like “how to use a singing bowl” or “how to play a singing bowl” are asked.
 The About menu has answers to all kinds of questions, even “how to make a singing bowl“.
 Hint: it’s not easy, I’ve tried.
 For those interested in how to use a meditation bowl or how to use a singing bowl for healing you’ll find references throughout the website.
 There is a page on singing bowl therapy with a link to a researcher using Tibetan bowl healing for post traumatic stress.
 Going back to basics, because we carry such an extensive selection of mallets we have a lot to say about how to make a singing bowl sing.